Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Visiting Luxor's Valley of the Kings During a Day Tour of Luxor from Cairo

 It was only about a ten-minute drive to the next stop on my day trip to Luxor from Cairo, which was the Valley of the Kings.
-The Valley of the Kings is on the West Bank of the Nile River and served as the final resting place for many Egyptian Pharaohs from the New Kingdom Period.
-The Ancient Egyptians chose to bury their dead on the West Bank of the Nile because they believed the sun died, or entered the underworld, each night when it set in the western sky.
-The next morning, when it rose in the eastern sky, they believed the sun was being reborn.
+The Valley of the Kings is on the West Bank of the Nile River (the West Bank necropolis) and served as the final resting place for many Egyptian pharaohs of the New Kingdom.
+The Ancient Egyptians chose to bury their dead on the West Bank because they believed the sun entered the underworld each night when it set in the west and was reborn in the east.

 The Best Way to Visit the Valley of the Kings is with a Guide